Generic Name: ado-trastuzumab emtansine

 - Advise patients to contact a health care professional immediately for any of the following: new onset or worsening shortness of breath, cough, swelling of the ankles/legs, palpitations, weight gain of more than 5 pounds in 24 hours, dizziness or loss of consciousness [see Warnings and Precautions (5.2)].

-- Advise pregnant women and females of reproductive potential that Kadcyla exposure can result in fetal harm, including embryo-fetal death or birth defects [see Warnings and Precautions (5.3), Use in Specific Populations (8.1, 8.6)].
+- Advise pregnant women and females of reproductive potential that Kadcyla exposure during pregnancy or within 7 months prior to conception can result in fetal harm.
+Advise female patients to contact their healthcare provider with a known or suspected pregnancy [see Use in Specific Populations (8.1, 8.3)].

-- Advise females of reproductive potential to use effective contraception while receiving Kadcyla and for 6 months following the last dose of Kadcyla [See Warnings and Precautions (5.3) and Use in Specific Populations (8.1, 8.6)].
+- Advise females of reproductive potential to use effective contraception during treatment and for 7 months following the last dose of Kadcyla [see Use in Specific Populations (8.1, 8.3)].

 Kadcyla® [ado-trastuzumab emtansine]